 FULL CLAIM: “Masks make no significant difference”; “Masks have no significant effect”; “Masks don’t do a damn thing”; “First randomized control trial shows face masks ‘did not reduce’ coronavirus infections with ‘statistical significance’”; “Major Study Finds Masks Don’t Reduce COVID-19 Infection Rates”

-Several reports on the findings of a face mask study conducted in Denmark, which was published in the scientific journal Annals of Internal Medicine, went viral on Facebook within a day of publication, receiving a total of more than 18,000 interactions on the social media platform, according to social media analytics tool CrowdTangle.
+Several reports on the findings of a face mask study conducted in Denmark, which was published in the scientific journal Annals of Internal Medicine, went viral on Facebook within a day of publication, receiving a total of more than 150,000 interactions on social media platforms.

 The study was a randomized controlled trial that aimed to determine whether recommending that people use face masks would reduce the infection risk for the wearer by at least 50%.
 The researchers included more than 6,000 participants, among whom 3,030 participants received a supply of masks and were recommended to wear a mask, while 2,994 participants did not receive a recommendation to wear a mask.